Artemonim/Artemonim-Little-Tools/Docs/ADDING_NEW_TOOLS.md

     app()
 ```

 3.  **Done!** Since the package is already registered in the system, you don't need to do anything else.
-The new command will automatically appear in the menu.
+The new command will automatically appear in the menu under the heading of its parent package.

 ---